edgedb/edgedb/docs/intro/edgeql.rst

     const result = await query.run(client);
     // {id: string; title: number}[]

-Note that you reference properties of the object being ``select`` ed by prepending the property name with a period: ``.release_year``.
+Note that you reference properties of the object to include in your ``select`` prepending the property name with a period: ``.release_year``.
 This is known as *leading dot notation*.